-Your resignation notice, whether verbal or in writing, should include the date for your last day of work and a polite thank you for any and all opportunities you have had working for the company.
+Your resignation notice should include the date for your last day of work and a polite thank you for any and all opportunities you have had working for the company.
 When you resign, you do not have to reveal your future plans, although you can share details if you'd like.
 If you’re not leaving on good terms, you can simply provide notification of the last day you’ll work.

 Even if you give your notice to your supervisor in person, it's a good idea to provide a written resignation letter for your employee file and to confirm the date of your departure.
 Having the details in writing will prevent any misunderstandings.
 The letter could also be helpful if you ask your employer to be a reference or if future employers need your employment dates at the company.

 How Much Notice to Give When You Resign